mouelhis/adawrplatoon/README.md

 ## PolyORB 2014 Compilation
 ### Patching

-Sources (old) can be found under the folder `polyorb-src/` of the repository; the patch `polyorb-src/polyorb_2014_arm_enabled.patch` should be applied before to enable error-free ARM compilation
+Old (2014) sources are vailable under the folder `polyorb-src/` of the repository.

+The patch `polyorb-src/polyorb_2014_arm_enabled.patch` should be applied before to enable error-free ARM compilation:

 ```
 cp polyorb_2014_arm_enabled.patch <polyorb_sources>/